-In honor of Pride Month, we’re taking a look at some of the unique financial planning considerations for same-sex couples.
+This Pride Month we’re taking a look at some of the unique financial planning considerations for same-sex couples.

 Day-to-day finances may see like an area of life that is similar for everyone.
-The back-of-the napkin formula is simple—live within your budget, save money for retirement/big expenses, rinse and repeat.
-But people’s lives are filled with distinctive circumstances that require adjustments from that formula—and same-sex couples, particularly those in long-term relationships who are considering marriage, face some unique financial challenges.
+The back-of-the napkin formula is simple: live within your budget, save money for retirement/big expenses, rinse and repeat.
+But people’s lives are filled with distinctive circumstances that require adjustments from that formula.
+Same-sex couples considering marriage face some unique challenges in financial planning.

-Here are four specific financial issues to consider if you are part of a same-sex couple:
+Here are four specific financial issues to consider if you are in a same-sex couple.

 1. Asking for a prenup?
 Well, that’s awkward.

 Having a “prenup” discussion with your loved one is always awkward, but it can take on several new layers of awkward for some same-sex couples.
 Why?
-Since, federal laws only recently changed (2015) allowing marriage in all 50 states, many same-sex couples have decades-long relationships and fully intertwined lives but are not married.
-Due to the law change, many are now taking the plunge.
+Since, federal laws relatively recently changed (2015) allowing marriage in all 50 states, many same-sex couples have decades-long relationships and fully intertwined lives but are not married.

 In my opinion, a prenup is something every couple should consider.
 It’s not something that should be viewed negatively, but rather is something that allows you and your partner to clearly establish your wishes so there are no surprises later.
 If you are uncomfortable broaching this topic, it may be helpful to speak with an estate attorney or financial advisor who specializes in prenups, which may help both partners feel better about the agreement and the possibilities for many decades of wedded bliss.